blockchaintp/xo-demo/TEST.md

 docker exec -it sawtooth-validator-default sawtooth settings list --url http://rest-api:8008
 ```

-The app will communicate to the rest api via `localhost:8008`
+The application will communicate to the rest api via `localhost:8008`

 You can view it in the browser at `http://localhost:8080`